What is the Common Agricultural Policy?

 The European Commission published its communication on the future CAP, ‘The CAP Towards 2020 - meeting the food, natural resources and territorial challenges of the future’, in November 2010 and followed this up with a consultation which closed in January 2011.
 Negotiations have been ongoing since then and the final deal is expected to be ratified by the European Parliament later this year.

 What happens next?

-In Scotland, we held a consultation to gather stakeholders' views on the initial EC proposals.
-There will be a second consultation in due course on how Scotland should implement the changes.
+In Scotland, we have already held a consultation to gather stakeholders' views on the initial European Commission proposals and an initial consultation on the next Scotland Rural Development Programme (SRDP).
+There will now be further consultations for both Direct Payment and the SRDP on how Scotland should implement the changes.